concise-ee/k8s-ws/README.md

 # get k8s nodes in the cluser to check that `kubectl` can communicate with the cluster
 kubectl get nodes

+# see existing namespaces
+kubectl get namespaces

 # create your private namespace inside k8s-ws-8 cluster (isolates your stuff from other participants)
 kubectl create namespace my-name

+# see list of contexts and configured default namespace for them (line with star shows active context)
+kubectl config get-contexts

 # Configure your namespace as default
 kubectl config set-context $(kubectl config current-context) --namespace=my-name

+# You should now see that default namespace is set for current context
+kubectl config get-contexts
 ```

 ### Verify configuration